twilio/twilio-csharp/README.md

 ## Migrating from earlier versions

 ### Migrating from original twilio/twilio-csharp (version 2.1 and below)
 Moving from version 2.1 or below to 3.0 will require changes to your existing code.
 The library now centers around a `TwilioRestClient` class from which all operations you can make against the API are rooted.
-Refer to the [[Twilio.Api]] REST API wrapper documentation for the list of available methods.
+Refer to the [[Twilio.API]] REST API wrapper documentation for the list of available methods.

-### Migrating from johnsheehan/TwilioApi
+### Migrating from johnsheehan/TwilioAPI
-This library is derived from johnsheehan/TwilioApi.
+This library is derived from johnsheehan/TwilioAPI.
 Minimal changes should be required to your code in order to use this version.
 The most notable change is the renaming of `TwilioClient` to `TwilioRestClient`.
 In addition to the REST API wrapper, this new version also includes TwiML generation and ASP.NET MVC helpers.

 [0]: http://www.twilio.com